NovationScripts/Multimillionaire/README.md

 We could say that players confirm blocks with their deposits.

+It is possible to create a liquid network from tokens.

 If the errors are fixed, it might actually work.

 **We enjoy doing what we love, and we have a talent for it**.